BarryBlock88/Insecure-Dangereux_site/README.md

 #### Browsers
 The Website was tested on Firefox, Google Chrome, Microsoft Edge and Safari browsers.
 #### Issues Found
+- Had difficuly styling the Table (calendar) with CSS for smaller screens, so decided to leave it out for screens under desktop/laptop size.
 - Bootstrap with customisation was a challenge, but it worked out after some intensive research.
+###### bugs
-The text on the primary nav in the mobile dropdown view did not show on some devices, but it became visible after hovering.
+- The text on the primary nav in the mobile dropdown view did not show on some devices, but it became visible after hovering.

 ## Deployment